scaffold-eth/scaffold-eth-examples/README.md

 ![image](https://user-images.githubusercontent.com/9419140/106782323-04295d00-6618-11eb-9ff7-4de13698b23f.png)

-> 🔁    You can `yarn run deploy` any time and get a fresh new contract in the frontend:
+> 🔁    You can `yarn deploy` any time and get a fresh new contract in the frontend:

 Make sure to edit your deploy.js if you don't want to redeploy all of your contracts.